Mrgoblings/codbex-athena-tiles/README.md

 ## References

-The design and functionality of these tiles are based on the examples from the Hestia project, specifically the dashboard file located at [Hestia Dashboard](https://github.com/codbex/codbex-hestia/blob/main/codbex-hestia/subviews/dashboard.html).
+The design and functionality of these tiles are based on the examples from the Hestia project, specifically the dashboard file located at [Hestia Dashboard](https://github.com/codbex/codbex-hestia-dashboard/blob/main/codbex-hestia/subviews/dashboard.html).

-## Contribution

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive messages.
-4. Push your changes to your forked repository.
-5. Create a pull request with a detailed description of your changes.

 ## License